 - Telephone directories

 - Government records such as voter registration, deed, and other property data, business incorporation, court records & more

 - Private data sources such as credit card companies, survey responses, etc.

 Local Service Providers Often Use Compiled Mailing Lists

-Compiled direct mail lists are often a go-to source of leads for local service providers such as dentist offices, car dealer & repair shops, restaurants, banks, insurance agencies, IT support companies and others.
+Compiled direct mailing lists are often a go-to source of leads for local service providers such as dentist offices, car dealer & repair shops, restaurants, banks, insurance agencies, IT support companies, and others.

-Typically, these campaigns are focused on very specific geographic segments.
-Compiled mailing lists can zero in on specific towns, zip codes, or even small radii around an address.
-They can then be further defined by demographic or firmographic selections such as income level/business revenue, home ownership, marital status, number of employees and more.
+Typically, these direct mail campaigns are focused on very specific geographic segments.
+Compiled targeted mailing lists can zero in on specific towns, zip codes, or even small radii around an address.
+They can then be further defined by demographic or firmographic selections such as income level/business revenue, home ownership, marital status, number of employees, and more.

 Want to try out a compiled list?
-We can connect you with the best list brokers in the business to get high quality lists at competitive prices.
+We can connect you with the best list brokers in the business to get high-quality mailing lists at competitive prices.

 Consumer Direct Mailing Lists

 Compiled mailing lists of people include not only names and addresses, but are often appended with data that makes it easy to select by age, gender, educational background, family size, and other factors.
 In some cases, data is used to estimate income, wealth and other attributes for specific consumers.